The Fat Burning Secrets that Everyone Needs to Know

 Burning fat is NOT about calories or even exercise.
 Helping your body properly metabolize fat is about the food you eat and when you eat it.

-By not working with your body’s fat-metabolizing system; you are at a disadvantage in the fat-loss battle everyone seems to be fighting.
+When you don’t work with your body’s fat-metabolizing system; you are at a disadvantage in the fat-loss battle it feels like you are losing.

 The simple formula of eating less and exercising more is just not cutting it as a way to achieve and maintain a healthy weight!